boucadair/draft-boucadair-tcpm-rst-diagnostic-payload/draft-boucadair-tcpm-rst-diagnostic-payload.md

    However, the authoritative source to retrieve the full list of error codes is the IANA-maintained registry ({{causes}}).

-   Preliminary investigation based on some major CGN vendors revealed that RSTs with data are not discarded and are translated according to any matching mapping entry.
+   Investigation based on some major CGN vendors revealed that RSTs with data are not discarded and are translated according to any matching mapping entry.
+Moreover, implementation and experimental validation in Linux are detailed in {{sec-validation}}.

 # Conventions and Definitions